-Teenage girls may moon over Kellan Lutz as vampire Emmett Cullen in the Twilight saga — the penultimate installment, Breaking Dawn Part 1, premieres November 18 — but it’s his racy Calvin Klein underwear campaign and his oft-photographed shirtless workouts that really get gay men’s blood pumping.
+Teenage girls may moon over Kellan Lutz as vampire Emmett Cullen in the Twilight saga -- the penultimate installment, Breaking Dawn Part 1, premieres November 18 -- but it's his racy Calvin Klein underwear campaign and his oft-photographed shirtless workouts that really get gay men's blood pumping.
 Also playing the god Poseidon in Immortals, which is in theaters November 11, the 26-year-old heartthrob opens up about being worshipped.
+In your Calvin Klein X underwear commercial, when you look at the camera and cockily say things like, "You can look, but no touching," it does feel like you're speaking directly and specifically to gay men.

 The Advocate: I'm not much of a Twihard, but I've been a fan of yours since HBO's The Comeback in 2005.